 Lawful Interception (LI) and Retained Data (RD) plays a crucial role in the growth and development of the Information Society, by helping law enforcement agencies (LEAs) to investigate terrorism and serious criminal activity.

 Bringing together the interests of governments and law enforcement agencies (LEAs) as well as mobile network operators and equipment vendors, our Technical Committee Lawful Interception (TC LI) develops standards supporting common international requirements for LEAs, including the interception of content and retention/disclosure of electronic communications related data with supporting standards for warrantry and internal interfaces.

-Look out for in 2019 – TC LI work in progress:
+Look out for in 2020 – TC LI work in progress

-- Technical Report (TR) to assess and characterise problems associated with interception and delivery of high-bandwidth user traffic using TCP or TLS
+- New TR on interception and secure onward delivery of high-bandwidth user traffic using TCP or TLS